 Wahoo RPM Cycling Cadence Sensor

-The devices are easy to install, simply attach the cadence sensor to the pedal or crank arm, with the speed sensor going on the front wheel hub.
+The devices are easy to install.
+Attach the cadence sensor to the pedal or crank arm, with the speed sensor going on the front wheel hub.
 It’s discreet and lightweight and at $39.99 a real bargain.

-- Track and capture real-time cycling cadence on your bike computer or smartphone with compatible...
+- SPEED / CADENCE MEASUREMENT - Track and capture real-time cycling speed and cadence with compatible...

 Magene S3+ Speed and Cadence Sensor